SMILF Tackles The Ups and Downs of coParenting

 If you haven’t heard of writer, producer, occasional director, and leading lady Frankie Shaw, you should get to know her.
-She is a coParenting heroin to root for.
+She is a coParenting heroine to root for.

 Shawplays single mom Bridgette Bird in Showtime’s original hit series “SMILF.”
 In the show’s first episode, Bridgette is seen helping her ex Raffi tuck their son Larry into bed in an apartment the estranged lovers once shared.
 Raffi, (played by “The Strain’s” Miguel Gomez), who struggles with his sobriety, pops over most nights to help put Larry to sleep, all while enjoying open and honest chit chat with his ex.
 He even encourages her to “get out more,” referring to Bridgette’s non-existent dating life.